ProcessosDatamob/ManualADMDatamobEN/administrators-manual/portal/acesso-ao-portal/first-access-and-link-to-enterprise.md

 # First Access and Link to Enterprise

-When the product **\<NomeProduto>** is activated for a company, the following tasks are performed by the system to enable the company's administrator user to access the Portal:
+When the product **Datamob Enterprise** is activated for a company, the following tasks are performed by the system to enable the company's administrator user to access the Portal:

 * Creation of credentials for the Administration Portal;
 * Sending a welcome e-mail containing credentials and a link to access the Administration Portal.